BustedTees/teepublic-react/README.md

 ```

 #### Design API
-If no designs are found in Single Store API that means you have not added any designs to that store on teepublic.com.
+If no designs are found in Single Store API that means store has no designs added on teepublic.com.
 Head to TeePublic.com, locate that store from slug, '/stores/<store-slug>'.
 Add few designs to it.
 ```
   # design_id -> Single Store API returns a list of designs.
 Pick any design_id you like
   fetch_design = TeePublic::Api.designs(design_id).deep_symbolize_keys!